Railway vs Render 2026: Cost, Speed & Which to Pick

 Is Railway or Render better for Next.js?

-Both deploy Next.js well, but honestly?
-Use Vercel for Next.js—it’s built by the same team and optimized specifically for the framework.
-Railway and Render are better choices for full-stack apps with custom backends.
+Both deploy Next.js well, but for a pure Next.js frontend, Vercel is purpose-built by the same team and hard to beat.
+Railway and Render are the better choices for full-stack apps with custom backends.
+See our best hosting for Next.js guide for the full picture.

 Railway offers $5 in trial credit (no card required).
 Render has a persistent free tier for static sites and limited web service hours.
 For hobby projects, both can work for free or near-free.